Last But Not Least – End Of Summer August Blooms

 Black-eyed Susan flowers are adding a splash of gold tone to the green foliage.

 The Snapdragon plant is really an annual flower, but the fallen seeds sprout the next year into new plants, or sometimes the roots survive a milder winter season, and grow new shoots in the late spring to form a vibrant summer plant.
 The above plants are a product of self seeding which I transplanted later on throughout my garden.
 I also have these plants in a very pretty, velvety deep maroon, pink, and lemon yellow colors.

 Dahlia was my Mom’s favorite flower.
 She loved flowers as much as I do.
 She had numerous Dahlia’s in all varieties of colors and sizes.
 Some of her Dahlia flowers were as large as 10 inches in diameter….so beautiful!!!
 This is my second time planting Dahlias in my garden.
 My Mom passed away during the summer of my first ever Dahlia’s bloom, so this year (five years later), I planted Dahlias in my Mom’s memory.

 This annual plant, Torenia, looked very interesting to me, and since I never noticed it before, I decided to include it in this year’s flower patch.
-I am fairly pleased with it (I wish it had a more frequent blooming cycle) , but next year I will try some new plants.
+I am fairly pleased with it (I wish it had a more frequent blooming cycle) , but hopefully it will re-seed itself, so next year I will have new plants.

 This Hibiscus bush is a very interesting plant, because even though it is a bush (6 ft tall), it actually dries up for the winter, and starts afresh in the spring.
 It grows in the North side flower bed, and it does a very nice job blocking the street view of the large AC unit, plus adoring that side of the house with HUGE white flowers.